BDanalysis/dipins/README.md

 3.run

-This directory contains the running script.
-If you want to do the insertion detection, run runGui.sh to Start a Gui
+This directory contains the running script and jar.
+If you want to do the insertion detection in Gui,you can run runGui.sh or java -jar DIPinsGui.jar in run directory  to Start a Gui.
+If you want to do the insertion detection in Terminal,you can run runTerminal.sh.

 4.software